mattvenn/turtleprize/lesson-1-handout.md

 # Useful turtle commands

-The parts of the line that come after a `#` are called comments, and are gnored by python.
+The parts of the line that come after a `#` are called comments, and are gnored by Python.
 You don't need to type them in.

 ~~~ python
 left(90)        #turn left by 90 degrees